timliang4/pennlabs-backend-challenge/README.md

 Use any tools you think are relevant to the challenge!
 To install additional packages run `poetry add <package_name>` within the directory.
 Make sure to document your additions.

+## Questions

+1. To implement signup, login, and logout features, I’d set up the POST /signup route where users provide their credentials.
+I’d hash the passwords using bcrypt before storing them in the database to ensure security.
+For login via POST /login, I'd compare the hashed password with the stored hash and, if valid, issue a session or JWT token for user authentication.
+The POST /logout route would handle logging out by invalidating the session or token.
+To protect against security threats, it’s crucial to store passwords securely, use parameterized queries to prevent SQL injection, and apply rate limiting to guard against brute force attacks.
+Implementing OAuth 2.0 for third-party logins and using JWT for managing sessions can further enhance the system’s robustness.

+2. For allowing users to post comments about clubs, I’d design a database schema with three main tables: Users, Clubs, and Comments.
+The Comments table would track individual comments, including a parent_comment_id to facilitate threaded replies.
+This setup allows us to link comments to both users and clubs, and support a hierarchical comment structure where users can reply to each other’s comments.
+By establishing these relationships, we ensure that comments are appropriately associated with their respective users and clubs while supporting comment chains.

+3. For routes that receive a lot of traffic, such as GET /clubs and GET /club/<id>, implementing caching can significantly improve performance.
+I would use Flask-Caching or Django-Redis to cache responses, with Redis as the backend for efficient data retrieval.
+It’s important to set up cache expiration to avoid serving outdated information, and to manage cache invalidation when data changes, such as when new comments are posted.
+For in-memory caching, cachetools can be used, and requests-cache is useful for caching external API calls.
+This approach helps reduce the load on the database and speeds up response times for frequently accessed routes.